-Outboard of a ZX aligned plane located 230 mm either side of the car centre line any bodywork must be extruded in the Y direction with an intersection of the bodywork and a ZX aligned plane giving only one leading edge and no trailing edge.
+Outboard of a ZX aligned plane located 230 mm either side of the car centre line any bodywork must be extruded in the Y direction up to the maximum width of the reference surface (Z0, see Article 3.5.1) with an intersection of the bodywork and a ZX aligned plane giving only one leading edge and no trailing edge.
 The planform profile of the continuous surface outer edge is free.